OAuth loop or redirect error during connect

 Connection shows Attention health state

-When a connected account displays an Attention health state in Integrations, it means Hivra’s access token for that account has expired or been revoked by the platform.
+When a connected account displays an Attention health state in the Integration Health table, it means Hivra’s access token for that account has expired or been revoked by the platform.
 Hivra cannot publish to or fetch data from that account until the token is refreshed.What triggers Attention:

 Click Reconnect

 Click Reconnect next to the affected account.
-This opens the platform’s authorization flow in a popup.
+This opens the platform’s authorization flow.

 Account not appearing after connecting